SenseUnit/dumbproxy/README.md

   * `path` - location of file with login and password pairs.
 File format is similar to htpasswd files.
 Each line must be in form `<username>:<bcrypt hash of password>`.
 Empty lines and lines starting with `#` are ignored.
   * `hidden_domain` - same as in `static` provider
 * `cert` - use mutual TLS authentication with client certificates.
 In order to use this auth provider server must listen sockert in TLS mode (`-cert` and `-key` options) and client CA file must be specified (`-cacert`).
 Example: `cert://`.

-### Using with Android

-1. Run proxy as in [examples](#usage) above.
-2. Install Adguard on your Android: [Guide](https://adguard.com/en/adguard-android/overview.html).
-3. Follow [this guide](https://adguard.com/en/blog/configure-proxy.html#configuringproxyinadguardforandroid), skipping server configuration.
-Use proxy type HTTPS if you set up TLS-enabled server or else use HTTP type.
-4. Enjoy!

 ## Synopsis